lawanhassan/Basic-Calculator/README.md

 # Web-based Calculator
-This web-based calculatro for simple arithmatics.
+This web-based calculatro for basic arithmetic.
 # Technologies Used
-HTML
+1. HTML
-CSS
+2. CSS
-JavaScripts
+3. JavaScripts